dotnet/interactive/NotebooksOnBinder.md

 # Use our latest version on [Binder](https://mybinder.org/)

-## Zero install.
-Try .NET with Jupyter.
+## Zero install. .NET Interactive with Jupyter.

 **Requirement:**  All you need is your browser.